matsarj/matsarj.github.io/_projects/PredictingRunOrPass.md

 <img src = '/projects/PredictingRunOrPass/support_vector_machine.png' style = "background:white; border: 2px solid black; width:70%; height:auto;"/>

 <p style = "font-weight: bold;"> Accuracy on testing set: 61.6% <br> Average score on 5 splits: 62.5% </p>

+In conclusion, many of these results give us better results than the naive strategy.
+The next step is to choose our parameters more carefully.
+For instance, how many neighbors would give the best result for k-NN?
+How many estimators should we use for random forests?
+Should we use a linear or polynomial (and what degree?) kernel for our support vector machine?
+We will tackle these issues in another post.
+Our new goal is to come up with a strategy which predicts correctly 70% of the time.